una/una.github.io/_posts/blog/2021-12-28-year-in-review.md

 ## 👀 2021 Resolutions Review

 In 2021, I focused on "**fitness**, **family**, and **making things**."
 I'd say I did a pretty good job doing those things.
-I spent a lotoftime with family, maintained by fitness journey, and made a lot of things!
+I spent a lot of time with family, maintained my fitness journey (mostly with healthy eating), and made a lot of things!
 To break down last year's foals:

 1. **🏃🏻‍♀️ Fitness**: While I didn't run a 10k this year, I did go to the park and on walks often and feel pretty good about my physical health right now :)
 2. **👰🏼 Wedding**: YAY IT HAPPENED.
 No more stress now 😜